pro100svitlo/blog/_posts/2025-06-07-Dart-Flutter-and-the-Case-of-the-Missing-Version-Number.md

 Just when I thought the case was closed — literally — a little plot twist came along.

-After publishing the shiny new `dart_flutter_version` package, I couldn’t help myself and dropped a message in that same old GitHub PR thread.
+After publishing the shiny new `dart_flutter_version` package, I couldn’t help myself and dropped a [message](https://github.com/flutter/flutter/pull/140783#issuecomment-2568022091) in that same old GitHub PR thread.
 I included a link to the package and a bit of context, just for closure, really.

 And then… something unexpected happened 😏

-Within a month, the thread was reopened.
+Within a month, the thread was <b>reopened</b>.
 A few months later — boom 💥 — the PR was merged (May 21).
 That long-awaited static variable?
 It’s finally becoming a reality.